Ilyushin Il-86: Interest in foreign technology

 The Soviets tried to import technology to solve the issues with the powerplant, avionics and manufacturing capacity.
 The attempts took two directions.
 First was wholesale technology transfer similar to the Li-2 deal of the 1930s.
 This would have delayed Il-86 development, since the programme would have been demoted to a reserve status.
 The second direction was to import individual systems and items.
 This would have speeded Il-86 development.
 The fact that Il-86 development was protracted indicates that for long periods the programme was pursued as backup insurance in case wholesale technology transfer failed.

 Before the Boeing 747 had flown, a Ministry of Civil Aviation delegation visited the United States for a series of detailed sales presentations on the type lasting three days.
 At the 1971 Paris Salon, Ilyushin bureau head Genrikh Novozhilov and Boeing's Joe Sutter are claimed to have arranged an informal technology trade-off.
 Over supper in a Paris restaurant, the Soviet side ceded information on titanium technology to the Americans, while the latter, "sketching on the tablecloth," ceded information on pylon-mounted podded engines and "the structural and aerodynamic amity of the aeroelastic wing."
 Soviet interest in buying the 747s continued until the end of détente in the late 1970s.

 At the peak of détente, on March 11, 1974, a Lockheed L-1011 TriStar arrived in Moscow for three days of sales presentations and demonstrations.
 The TriStar matched the Il-86 in size and performance and had development potential.
 Negotiations to buy 30 TriStars of the L-1011-385-250 version and licence-produce up to 100 a year in a new factory employing 80,000 people continued until mid-1976.
-Any residual will to export TriStars was scotched when US President Jimmy Carter made human rights a US foreign policy factor.
+Any residual will to export TriStars was scotched when administration of US President Jimmy Carter made human rights a key pillar of US foreign policy.
 TriStar exports would have needed Coordinating Committee clearance: the type embodied advanced technology banned from potential enemies.
 In 1978, the US Department of Commerce vetoed export of 12 General Electric CF6-50 engines ordered by the USSR for planned long-range Il-86s.